-Sanskrit has an amazing wealth of words and synonyms to give a great versatility.
-It has in fact over 70 words for water where English has just got one.
-Amazingly the Sanskrit language has over 122 words for the action to go each with the specific meaning.
+Sanskrit has an amazing wealth of words and synonyms to give great versatility.
+It has in fact over 70 words for water whereas English has just got one.
+Amazingly the Sanskrit language has over 122 words for the action to go each with a specific meaning.

 10. Increases brain power

 Sanskrit has also been proven to help in speech therapy.
 Research suggests that learning the language improves brain functioning and students improve academically; they get better marks in subjects like Mathematics and Science which some people find difficult.
 It is because Sanskrit enhances memory power and concentration.